hiccius/OpenGL/05-models/README.md

 </div>

 #### 2. Model and light
-In this example, the previous model is drawn again but now with lighting conditions applied to it: **directional light**, a **point light** that orbits around the object and a **flashlight** from the location of the camera.
+In this example, the previous model is drawn again but now with lighting conditions applied: **directional light**, a **point light** that orbits around the object and a **flashlight** from the location of the camera.

 <div align="center">
   <img src="images/02-lighting.gif" height="450"><br>